Politics of Azerbaijan: Cabinet of Ministers

-The Cabinet of Ministers is the supreme body of the Executive Power of the Republic of Azerbaijan under the President and the governing body of the ministries.
-Obeys the Cabinet of the President.
-The Cabinet of Ministers is formed after the appointment of the President and is subordinate to him and may be dismissed on the orders of the President.
-The Prime Minister is the Chairman of the Cabinet of Ministers.
-The Prime Minister is appointed by the President of the Republic of Azerbaijan with the approval of his candidature by the Milli Mejlis.

-The Cabinet of Ministers of the Republic of Azerbaijan consists of the Prime Minister, his deputies, ministers and heads of other central executive bodies.
-The Cabinet of Ministers dissolves upon assuming the office of the new President, who convenes a new Cabinet.
+The Cabinet of Ministers is the chief executive body under the authority of the President.
+The Prime Minister.
+Deputy Prime Ministers, Ministers, and Heads of other central executive organs are appointed and dismissed by the President.
+The Cabinet dissolves on the start of term by the newly elected President, who instead appoints a new Cabinet.

 The powers of the Cabinet include drafting the state budget and presenting it to the president, executing the budget, implementing state economic and social programs, securing financial and credit and monetary policy, managing ministries and other executive bodies of the Republic of Azerbaijan.

 The 8th Government of Azerbaijan is the cabinet in its current formation.

 Judicial branch

+Although the Azerbaijan constitution nominally guarantees judicial independence, the executive firmly controls judges and prosecutors.
+Judges and prosecutors collaborate in Azerbaijan to repress political opponents.

 Judicial power is administered by the Constitutional Court, the Supreme Court, the courts of appeal, ordinary and specialised courts.
 The judicial system and legal proceedings are determined by law, and the establishment of extraordinary courts is prohibited.
 The Supreme Court of Azerbaijan is a supreme judicial body on civil, criminal and other cases related to the execution of general and specialized courts.
 The Constitutional Court of Azerbaijan is the supreme body of constitutional justice on the matters attributed to its jurisdiction by the Constitution, with authority to interpret and apply the Constitution of Azerbaijan.
 The Constitutional Court consists of nine judges appointed for a non-renewable 15-year term.
 Judges of Constitutional Court of the Republic of Azerbaijan are appointed by Milli Majlis (National Assembly) of the Republic of Azerbaijan on recommendation by the President of the Republic of Azerbaijan.
-Any person may appeal before it for the restoration of his/her infringed rights and freedoms.
+Any person may appeal before it for the restoration of their infringed rights and freedoms.
 The 2003 Law on the Constitutional Court defines the Court's activities, as well as the status and duties of its judges.
 The Court's decisions are published and their execution is mandatory.